SupunKarunanayaka/github-slideshow/_posts/0000-01-03-SupunKarunanayaka.md

 ---
 layout: slide
-title: "Welcome to our third slide"
+title: "Welcome to our GitHub test slide"
 ---
 This is SupunKarunanayaka's slide
 Use the left arrow to go back!